Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Definition of the detection signal-to-noise ratio

 \section{Definition of the detection signal-to-noise ratio}

 Here we would like to discuss about the definition of the detection SNR in GI systems.
-Typically, the detection SNR in an imaging system is defined as

-where~$\overline{z}$ represents the average value of the detection signal and~$\sigma$ denotes the noise level.
-In the field of GI, there also exist some other kinds of definitions.
-For example, the bucket detection SNR~(BSNR) is calculated as
+In the field of GI, the bucket detection SNR~(BSNR)~\cite{du2025information} is calculated as

 to measure the level of signal fluctuations.
 However, this definition only apply to GI systems with randomly fluctuating light fields, and it is not directly related to the detection process.
-In the field of signal processing, the SNR is defined as